This tour is a suggested itinerary designed by our specialist team! Choose this itinerary or alter it to design your own Journey.

 DAY 1: Arrival transfer in Lima

-Arrive at Lima and transfer to your hotel.
-Guide assistance is included.
+On arrival into Lima you will be met and transferred to your hotel.
+Guided assistance is included.

-Spend some time touring Lima, the Colonial ‘City of Kings’.
-Visit a number of well-known sites including the Cathedral, the Presidential Palace, the Plaza de Armas, and the Catacombs located beneath the San Francisco Convent.
+Today is spent touring Lima, the Colonial ‘City of Kings’.
+On the city tour you will visit a number of well-known sites including the Cathedral, the Presidential Palace, the Plaza de Armas as well as the Catacombs located beneath the San Francisco Convent.
 This is a chance to appreciate Lima's magnificent Colonial architecture as well as vignettes of its pre-Colombian past.

 DAY 3: Transfer to bus station for onward destination

-Transfer to bus station for outward journey from Lima.
+You will be collected from your hotel to transfer to the bus station for your onward journey from Lima.

-You will be transferred from the bus station to your hotel in Paracas.
+On arrival into Paracas you will be met and transferred from the bus station to your hotel.

-On arrival you will be transferred from the Arequipa bus station, to your hotel.
+On arrival into Arequipa, you will be met and transferred from the Arequipa bus station to your hotel.

 DAY 6: Arequipa Free Day

-Today is free to spend at your leisure and discover the city of Arequipa.
+Today is free for you to explore and discover the city of Arequipa at your leisure.